semihhkanyilmaz/getir-case/README.md

 ## Before running

 You should set GO_ENV of your OS.
-Default GO_ENV is local.
+Default GO_ENV is "prod".
 GO_ENV value reads app settings from settings.json

 ## Requirements